-Four easy things you can do at home to help your senior pet.
+How you can help your senior pet

 As our pets age, it's very common that their musculoskeletal system will start to break down.
 In aging bodies, the muscles start to react slower, the joints start to ache, and we see our pets having a hard time getting up and/or walking around.